evagabriela/ThoughtWorks-CodeChallenge/README.md

   + Plateau
   + Navigation_controller

-What are the behaviors (methods)that I am going to use?
+What are the behaviors (methods) for each state?
   TBD